 Pursuant to the Amended and Restated Stockholders Agreement, by and among affiliates of LGP, certain of our directors and executive officers, certain other existing stockholders and the Company (the "Stockholders Agreement"), LGP is entitled to designate individuals to be included in the slate of nominees recommended by our Board for election to our Board.
-So long as LGP owns, in the aggregate, (1) at least 50% of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate five directors, (2) less than 50%, but at least 40%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate four directors, (3) less than 40%, but at least 30%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate four directors, (3) less than 40%, but at least 30%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate three directors, (4) less than 30%, but at least 20%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate three directors, (5) less than 20%, but at least 10%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate for directors, LGP will be entitled to nominate two directors, (5) less than 20%, but at least 10%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate for directors, and (6) less than 10% of the total outstanding shares of our common stock
+So long as LGP owns, in the aggregate, (1) at least 50% of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate five directors, (2) less than 50%, but at least 40%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate four directors, (3) less than 40%, but at least 30%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate three directors, (4) less than 30%, but at least 20%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate two directors, (5) less than 20%, but at least 10%, of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate one director, and (6) less than 10% of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will be entitled to nominate one director, and (6) less than 10% of the total outstanding shares of our common stock owned by it immediately following the consummation of our initial public offering, LGP will not be entitled to nominate a director.